-As a mother of two young children who are positively smitten with the Cars movie, it felt a bit surreal to walk into a real-life version of the film’s fictional town of Radiator Springs at Disney California Adventure’s Cars Land.
+As a mother of two young children who are positively smitten with the Cars movie, it felt a bit surreal to walk into a real-life version of the film's fictional town of Radiator Springs at Disney California Adventure's Cars Land.
 The magic (or in this case, the ka-chow!) of Disney is in the details.
-With that in mind, I was on a photo treasure hunt to capture the most interesting details at Cars Land.
+Take a journey through Radiator Springs via this treasure hunt for the interesting Disney details in these Cars Land photos.

 There are 1,800 different signs and graphics in Cars Land, including those on this Radiator Springs welcome sign.

 In addition to three official eateries in Cars Land, you can grab a quick, healthy snack of fresh fruit and other goodies at the Taste-In.